Publicly traded companies

 TecDAX and SDAX

-The technology-focused TecDAX index currently lists six companies based at Munich's high-tech hub.
+The technology-focused TecDAX index currently lists eight companies based at Munich's high-tech hub.
 This again constitutes the heaviest concentration of any German city among the 30 listed firms.
-The Bavarian capital's consistency and attraction also extends to the small-cap SDAX index (70 companies) which by now boasts 13 locally based companies.
+The Bavarian capital's consistency and attraction also extends to the small-cap SDAX index (70 companies) which by now boasts eleven locally based companies.

 From time to time, Deutsche Börse (German stock exchange) decides which companies are to be listed in the DAX 40, MDAX, SDAX and TecDAX indices.